What should 6G be?: Background

 Apart from above-released works, a number of 6G projects have already been started around the world, which aim to attain the initiative, define 6G, and reshape the framework as well as the business model of wireless communications.
 The first project refers to the 6Genesis Flagship Program (6GFP), a recently formed Finish consortium, which is followed by Terabit Bidirectional Multi-user Optical Wireless System (TOWS) for 6G LiFi started at the beginning of 2019.
 In March 2019, the first 6G Wireless Summit was held in Levi, Finland and formally triggered the starting gun of 6G research race in academia.
 Besides the summit, a number of small-scale workshops and seminars were also held worldwide to discuss the possibility of 6G, e.g., Huawei 6G Workshop, Wi-UAV Workshop of Globecom 2018, and Carleton 6G Workshop.

 Except for academia, 6G and future networks also attract standardizing bodies, industrial organizations, and governments.
 IEEE launched IEEE Future Network with the tagline `Enabling 5G and Beyond' in August 2018.
 ITU-T Study Group 13 also established the ITU-T Focus Group Technologies for Network 2030 intending to understand the service requirements for future networks round 2030.
 Project Loon was triggered by Google and is now running independently, which plans to provide reliable Internet connection to the unconnected five billion population.
 A research group based on Terranova is now working toward the reliable 6G connection with 400 Gbit/s transmission capability in the THz spectrum.
 LG Electronics also announced the foundation of 6G Research Centre at Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea.
 Samsung kicked off its 6G research in June 2019.
 SK Telecom has decided to collaborate with Nokia and Ericsson in 6G research in the mid of 2019.
 In late 2018, China's Ministry of Industry and Information Technology declared the ambition of leading the wireless communication market around 2030 by expanding the research investment in 6G.
 Federal Communications Commission of the U.S. opened 95 GHz to 3 THz spectra for the use of 6G research, which marks the participation of the U.S., the world's biggest economic entity, in the 6G research race.
 In addition, an EU/Japan project under the ICT-09-2017 H2020 called `Networking Research beyond 5G' also investigates the possibility of using THz spectrum from 100 GHz to 450 GHz.
+With more details, we also summarize the country-wise research initiatives to achieve 6G in Table \ref{country}.

-\section{Potential Application Scenarios and Challenges}
+\section{\textbf{Potential Application Scenarios and Challenges}}

 6G communications are expected to provide improved services in terms of coverage, data rate and allow users to connect each other everywhere.
 It is expected to adopt unconventional communication networks to access several types of data and transmit them through conventional improved radio frequency (RF) networks, allowing new communication experience with virtual existence and involvement anywhere.
 To explicitly define the probable features of 6G communications, we foresee the potential application scenarios and challenges for 6G communications in this section.
 It should be noted that as a speculative study of 6G (`What Might 6G Be'), we intend to cover a large range of heated topics discussed in recently published works and conference releases, but with our own thoughts and comments to appraise these 6G candidate technologies.